Courses, workshops and membership surgeries to help you achieve professional qualification.

 The Construction Challenge usually takes place around autumn time, so look out for details about how to enter your team nearer the time.

-The winning Liverpool team built a sleek suspension bridge, similar in design to the proposed Mersey Gateway Bridge.
-Manchester's winning team also used a suspension bridge to support the required load.
+In Liverpool, the winning University of Liverpool team built a suspension bridge.
+The winning Manchester team representing Arup used a range of materials to support the required load.

-The Emerging Engineers Award, which used to be known as the Papers Competition, is an opportunity to develop key writing, presentation and debating skills.
+The Emerging Engineers Award is an opportunity to develop key writing, presentation and debating skills.
 It's also a great way to boost your continuing professional development (CPD) records.

 The North West round usually takes place around February time so look out for details about how to enter your team nearer the time.